XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 | Clear Variables | true |  | Selection Box | Set to true to clear the variables set by this extension

 # Is there more?
 Maybe, I honestly don't know, I think everything you need to know is in here.
 If there is I will update this ReadMe file accordingly.
+If you have any question

 ### Here is also btw an awesome video made by Andilippi about this extension: